Categories

 Brood XIV Magicicada Periodical

-Brood XIV (14) Cicadas will emerge in 2025 in thirteen states
+Brood XIV (14) Cicadas will emerge in 2025 in twelve states

-Periodical cicada Brood XIV (14) will emerge in the spring of 2025 in Georgia, Kentucky, Indiana, Massachusetts, Maryland, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia.
+Periodical cicada Brood XIV (14) will emerge in the spring of 2025 in Georgia, Kentucky, Indiana, Massachusetts, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia.
 The last time this brood emerged was in 2008.
+Special note: removing Maryland from the list at the request of the State Entomologist of Maryland.

 What: